Top 10 Checklist for New Students

 Counselling Services: Red River College offers counselling support to our students struggling with a variety of different challenges.
 Students frequently come to counselling to get help with personal/relational challenges, managing mental wellness, and to receive support through times of crisis.

-Diversity and Intercultural Services: Diversity and Intercultural Services supports students with their integration to Canadian culture and development of intercultural competence, and provides educational opportunities to all students and employees to enhance their understanding and respect for gender and sexual diversity.
+Diversity on Campus: At Red River College, we are dedicated to providing an atmosphere of respect, inclusiveness, equity and support for all students.
+Diversity and Intercultural Services supports students with their integration to Canadian culture and development of intercultural competence, and provides educational opportunities to all students and employees to enhance their understanding and respect for gender and sexual diversity.